ei-thandar-phyu/employee-attendance-django-pj/README.md

 - ✔️ Approve or ❌ Reject leave requests from staff

 ### Admin Features
+- 📝 Admins' own leave requests are auto-approved if not submitted to a designated reviewer.
+- 🏢 Admin users may or may not belong to a specific department.
+The system supports both use cases.
 - 🌍 View attendance and leave records across all departments
 - 👥 View leave request history (who requested, who approved)
 - ➕ Add new employees
 - ✏️ Edit employee data (except username, email, password)
 - 🗑️ Delete employees (Admin accounts cannot be deleted)

+---

+## Known Limitations

+📆 Currently, the system counts leave days without excluding weekends (Saturday and Sunday) but public holidays are not handled yet.

+---

+## Future Enhancements
+- 🔐 Forgot Password Functionality – Allow users to reset their password via email.
+- 📆 Public Holiday Integration – Exclude public holidays from leave.
+- 📊 Analytics Dashboard – Show graphs for attendance trends, late statistics, leave types over time.
+- 📧 Email Notifications – Notify managers and staff when a leave request is submitted, approved, or rejected.
+- 🧾 Downloadable Reports – Export attendance and leave data as PDF/CSV.
+- 📍 Geolocation Clock-In (GPS) – Ensure users clock in from valid physical locations.
+- 💰 Payroll Integration – Generate monthly salary reports based on attendance

 ---